Affinity Groups

 Importance of Affinity Groups

 Affinity groups are created to support identity development, cultivate leadership, and build community.
 These are places where students and adults can develop a better understanding of how their own identity shapes their experiences.
 By becoming firmly rooted in their own identity, community members are in a much better position to understand other people’s experiences.
-Research supports affinity groups as a necessary element for the healthy development of individuals and organizations.

 Affinity Group Meetings